rtlabs-com/p-net/doc/using_codesys.rst

 #.
 Make sure your Windows machine and the Raspberry Pi are connected to the
    same local network.

 #.
-In Codesys on Windows, use the menu Tools -> "Update Raspberry Pi".
+In Codesys on Windows, use the menu :menuselection:`Tools --> "Update Raspberry Pi"`.

 #.
-Click "Scan" to find the IP address.
+Click :guilabel:`Scan` to find the IP address.
    In this tutorial the IP address of the PLC Raspberry Pi is ``192.168.0.100``.

    It is possible to install the runtime on the PLC Raspberry Pi as long as you know its IP address, even if it doesn't show up during the scan.

 #.
-Click "Install" for the Codesys Runtime package.
+Click :guilabel:`Install` for the Codesys Runtime package.
 Use "Standard" runtime
    in the pop-up window.

-   The runtime will be installed in the :file:`/opt/codesys` directory on the Raspberry Pi.
+   The runtime will be installed in the :file:`/opt/codesys/` directory on the Raspberry Pi.

 Creating a project in Codesys
 ------------------------------
 #.
 On the Windows machine, first create a suitable project area on your hard
    drive.
-For example Documents/Codesys/Democontroller.
+For example :file:`Documents/Codesys/Democontroller`.

 #.
 From the Codesys menu, create a new project.
-Use the recently created directory, and "Standard Project".
+Use the recently created directory, and :guilabel:`Standard Project`.

 #.
 Name it "Democontroller".

 #.
-Select device "Codesys Control for Raspberry Pi SL", and select to program in "Structured Text (ST)"
+Select device :guilabel:`Codesys Control for Raspberry Pi SL`, and select to program in "Structured Text (ST)"
    It is important that you select the same version of the runtime (single core = "SL" or multicore = "SL MC") both in the runtime and in the project, otherwise the controller will not be found when you try to use it.

 #.
-Verify that the "Device" in the left hand menu shows as "Codesys Control for
+Verify that the :guilabel:`Device` in the left hand menu shows as "Codesys Control for
    Raspberry Pi SL".

 #.
-Double-click the "Device".
-Click "Scan network" tab,
+Double-click the :guilabel:`Device`.
+Click :guilabel:`Scan network` tab,
    and select the Raspberry Pi.
 The marker on the image should turn green.
-Use tab "Device" and "Send Echo Service" to verify the communication.
+Use tab :guilabel:`Device` and :guilabel:`Send Echo Service` to verify the communication.

 #.
-In the Codesys menu "Tools", select "Device Repository".
+In the Codesys menu :guilabel:`Tools`, select :guilabel:`Device Repository`.

 #.
-Click "Install" and
+Click :guilabel:`Install` and
    select the GSDML file from your hard drive.
    For the sample application the GSDML file is available in the :file:`samples/pn_dev` folder in the repository that you have cloned, or from https://github.com/rtlabs-com/p-net/tree/master/samples/pn_dev

 #.
-On the “Device (CODESY Control for Raspberry Pi SL)” in the left hand panel,
+On the :guilabel:`Device (CODESYS Control for Raspberry Pi SL)` in the left hand panel,
-   right-click and select Add Device.
-Use “Ethernet adapter”, “Ethernet”.
+   right-click and select :guilabel:`Add Device`.
+Use :guilabel:`Ethernet adapter`, :guilabel:`Ethernet`.

 #.
-On the "Ethernet", right-click and select Add Device.
+On the :guilabel:`Ethernet`, right-click and select :guilabel:`Add Device`.
-   Use "Profinet IO master", "PN-Controller".
+   Use :guilabel:`Profinet IO master`, :guilabel:`PN-Controller`.

 #.
-On the "PN_Controller", right-click and select Add Device.
-Use "P-Net Sample App".
+On the :guilabel:`PN_Controller`, right-click and select :guilabel:`Add Device`.
+Use :guilabel:`P-Net Sample App`.

 #.
-On the "P_Net_Sample_App", right-click and select Add Device.
-Use "DIO 8xLogicLevel".
+On the :guilabel:`P_Net_Sample_App`, right-click and select :guilabel:`Add Device`.
+Use :guilabel:`DIO 8xLogicLevel`.

 #.
-Double-click the "Ethernet" node in the left menu.
+Double-click the :guilabel:`Ethernet` node in the left menu.
 Select interface "eth0".
    The IP address will be updated accordingly.

 #.
-Double-click the "PN_controller" node in the left menu.
+Double-click the :guilabel:`PN_controller` node in the left menu.
 Adjust the IP range
-   using "First IP" and "Last IP" to both have the existing IP-address of your IO-device (for example a Linux laptop or embedded Linux board running the sample_app).
-For this tutorial we use the “First IP” ``192.168.0.50`` and also the “Last IP” ``192.168.0.50``.
+   using :guilabel:`First IP` and :guilabel:`Last IP` to both have the existing IP-address of your IO-device (for example a Linux laptop or embedded Linux board running the sample_app).
+For this tutorial we use the :guilabel:`First IP` ``192.168.0.50`` and also the :guilabel:`Last IP` ``192.168.0.50``.

 #.
-Double-click the "P_Net_Sample_App" node in the left menu.
+Double-click the :guilabel:`P_Net_Sample_App` node in the left menu.
 Set the
    IP-address to the existing address of your IO-device.
    In this tutorial we use ``192.168.0.50``.